tpb1908/CWDoc/doc.md

 #### Git

+The Git version control system was developed by Linus Torvalds in 2005 and  is designed for nonlinear distributed development, whereby multiple developers work on multiple different tasks concurrently.

+Git is used to store snapshots of a project, and store them as unique versions.
+Git makes it easy both to rollback changes to a previous state, and to merge the project with changes made to it elsewhere.

+##### Storage

+Git acts as a content-addressable filesystem.
+When content is inserted into the system, the return value is a key which can later be used to retrieve the content.

+The key returned is a 40 character (160 bit) SHA-1 checksum of the content and its header.
+The probability of a collision occuring across n unique objects is 0.5 * n<sup>2</sup> /2^160.
+In order to achieve a 1% probability of collision 1.7x10<sup>23</sup> objects are required, which is effectively impossible.

+In order to store a file system strucutre, Git uses tree objects.
+Each node in the tree is constructed of four elements:

+- The unix file permissions
+- A pointer to either a blob or another tree
+- The hash of the object pointed to
+- The filename

+# Explain commits and then how a commit object works

+##### Commits

+When using Git it is the responsibility of the user to periodically tell Git to store their project.

+This is done by making a commit.

+Each developer maintains a local copy of the full development history, and changes are copied from one repository to another.

 #### GitHub

 GitHub is hosting service for Git repositories, and the largest host of source code in the world.
-The Git version control system around which GitHub is based was developed by Linus Torvalds in 2005 and  is designed for nonlinear distributed development, whereby multiple developers work on multiple different tasks concurrently.

 GitHub adds numerous features on top of the Git system.